karlen31/Central-Auth-Template/README.md

 ## License

 This project is licensed under the ISC License.

+## Deployment
+This service is automatically deployed to Google Kubernetes Engine (GKE) when changes are pushed to the main branch.

+### Infrastructure Details
+- GKE Cluster: autopilot-cluster-1
+- Region: us-central1
+- Project ID: template-1743820446385

+### CI/CD Pipeline
+The service uses GitHub Actions for continuous deployment:
+1. Builds Docker image
+2. Pushes to Google Container Registry
+3. Deploys to GKE cluster